Jaaji Mallige

 Jaaji Mallige is a 2009 Indian Kannada-language romantic drama film written and directed by R. Anantharaju.
 A remake of the Tamil film Devathaiyai Kanden (2005), it stars Ajay Rao and Gowri Munjal.
 The film was released on 3 April 2009.

 Plot

-Ramu, a tea seller, falls in love with a girl and they plan to marry.
-But her parents force her to marry a rich man instead.
+Ramu, a tea seller, falls in love with Uma and they plan to marry.
+But her parents force her to marry a rich man instead, leading to Ramu filing a case against Uma.